 Email: My inbox is a super high traffic zone and I ask you to try to find answers to questions for yourself before you email me.
 If you can wait to ask question in class or ask the question of your peers instead of me, please do.
 I reserve the right not to answer emails when the answer is in the syllabus or I said it 5 times in class or I previously emailed it to the class.
-Please don't take it personally-it's not-I actually just don't have time to answer it.
+Please don't take it personally-its not-I actually just don't have time to answer it.
 On the other hand, if you don't get a reply to something you really need addressing, go ahead and email me again!
 I won't be offended so long as your tone remains polite.
-If you do email, remember that email in a school setting is a formal channel.
+If you do email, remember that email in an academic setting is a formal channel.
 Please include a greeting, a closing, and your name as a signature.
-Also, your subject should read: YOUR NAME, YOUR CLASS (2060).
-I will not accept any classwork via email as organizing work submitted in different forms is too cumbersome for me.
+Also, your subject should read: YOUR NAME, YOUR CLASS (CMST 3060), and some hint at the content.
+I will not accept any classwork via email as organizing work submitted in different forms becomes overly cumbersome.